colorlight4/flx-grid/README.md

 -

 ### the fancy arguments concept
-This means the order in wich the arguments are given to the mixin only depends on the order of values with the same type and that arguments can be left out if they needn’t to be adjust.
+This means the order in wich the arguments have to be given to the mixin only depends on the order of values with the same type and that arguments can be left out if they needn’t to be adjust.

 Examples:
 ```scss